 This moody, single movement work calls for a quartet of soprano, alto, tenor and baritone saxophones.
 The passacaglia ostinato appears first in the baritone sax, then works its way through all the instruments.
 It is dedicated to The Ohio State University School of Music's beloved emeritus theory professor Dr. Burdette Green.

-A canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
+I've re-titled the canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
 On receiving the score Dr. Frackenpohl, ever the wonderful teacher, reminded me that the piece was not a strict canon!
-The piece can be played on either B-flat or C trumpets.
+The piece can be played on B-flat or C trumpets.
+The music is the same - unchanged from the original and now superseded title!

 There are no products in your shopping cart.